By: Corin Cook on January 10th, 2023

 Alternatively, you can also save money by maintaining your coverage with your insurance company, as some carriers offer price breaks for longtime customers.

-Some insurance companies (Safeco, Liberty, etc.) are also currently offering refunds of some premiums, os it may be wise to stay put before you miss out.
+Some insurance companies (Safeco, Liberty, etc.) are also currently offering refunds of some premiums, so it may be wise to stay put before you miss out.

 Reach out to your agent or insurance company to see what options are available to you.